Linux ss Command Tutorial for Beginners (8 Examples)

 The following screenshot shows the output in my case:

-So you can see that process information was also displayed in output.
+So you can see that process information is being displayed in the output.

 Q5.
 How to make ss produce summary info?